F5Networks/f5-google-gdm-templates-v2/examples/autoscale/payg/README.md

   3. Update the **bigIpRuntimeInitConfig** input parameter to reference the new URL of the updated configuration.
   4. Deploy or Re-Deploy.

+**Example Customization 2:**

+By default, this example logs to [Google Cloud Logging](https://clouddocs.f5.com/products/extensions/f5-telemetry-streaming/latest/setting-up-consumer.html#gcl) to:
+  - logId: f5-waf-logs

+To log to another remote destination that may require authentication:
+  1. Edit/modify the `runtime_parameters:` in the runtime-init config file to ADD a secret.
+If a secret is provided via the **bigIpSecretId** parameter, it will made available on the BIG-IP via a file called `/config/cloud/secret_id`.
+For example: Add the section below.

+      ```yaml
+        - name: SECRET_ID
+          type: url
+          value: file:///config/cloud/secret_id
+        - name: LOGGING_API_KEY
+          type: secret
+          secretProvider:
+            type: SecretsManager
+            environment: gcp
+            version: latest
+            secretId: '{{{SECRET_ID}}}'
+      ```
+  2. Edit/modify the Telemetry Streaming (TS) declaration in the example runtime-init config with the new `Telemetry_Consumer` configuration, replacing `<YOUR_HOST>` with value for your host.

+      ```yaml
+              My_Consumer:
+                class: Telemetry_Consumer
+                type: Splunk
+                host: <YOUR_HOST>
+                protocol: https
+                port: 8088
+                passphrase:
+                  cipherText: '{{{LOGGING_API_KEY}}}'
+                compressionType: gzip
+      ```
+  3. Publish/host the customized runtime-init config file at a location reachable by the BIG-IP at deploy time (for example, GitHub, Google Cloud Storage, etc.).
+  4. Update the **bigIpRuntimeInitConfig** input parameter to reference the URL of the customized configuration file.
+  5. Update the **bigIpSecretId** input parameter with the Id of your logging secret.
+     - An IAM role will be created with permissions to fetch that secret.

 ## Validation